Yes, You Can Have a Bilingual Baby

 We know that all children develop their language abilities differently, and speak at different ages.
 Some children will speak earlier, while others will start to speak later.
 Children who speak later are still soaking everything in, and taking in these “statistics” for when they do start to talk.

+If you want a bilingual baby start young.
 While children can still learn languages at any age, by introducing languages early on, bilingual babies have the best chance at bilingual kids and then bilingual adults later on!